(c) 2024 PillSync.com

 • are breastfeeding or plan to breastfeed.
 It is not known if ZOKINVY can pass into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with ZOKINVY.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-Taking ZOKINVY with certain other medicines may affect how the other medicines work and other medicines may affect how ZOKINVY works, and may increase your risk of side effects.
+Taking ZOKINVY with certain other medicines may affect how the other medicines work and other medicines may affect how ZOKINVY works, and may increase your risk of side effects, including a heart rhythm problem called QTc interval prolongation.
+Especially tell your healthcare provider if you take any other medicines that may cause QTc interval prolongation.

 Know the medicines you take.
 Keep a ul of them with you to show your healthcare provider and pharmacist when starting a new medicine.